lwjohnst86/analyzing-cohorts-course/chapter4.md

 You have 8 models in total, stored as a list.
 The most efficient approach is to have them all as a single dataframe so you can easily create plots or tables from them.
 You need to wrangle the results to get them into the proper form.

-`@instructions`
-- Add predictor column and model type column.

-`@hint`
-- The predictor is the second element of the term variable.

 `@pre_exercise_code`
 ```{r}
 load(url("https://assets.datacamp.com/production/repositories/2079/datasets/2bb231430c5899236ee8b8d0af4b229036657d3a/unadjusted_models_list.rda"))